World Birding Center: Old Hidalgo Pumphouse Museum and World Birding Center

 Historic museum and birding center featuring five-mile hike and bike trail, as well as historic steam-powered irrigation pump house.
 Visitors can still view the antique boilers and infrastructure used to irrigate the farmland around the city of Hidalgo during the early 20th century.

 Quinta Mazatlan Historical Mansion and World Birding Center

 An urban 20-acre estate preserve centered around a Spanish Revival Style mansion with a mission focused on education and environmental stewardship.
 The site participates in the education of 10,000 students annually.
 Also features "Native Plant Walks" and programs on natural history of the Rio Grande Valley for the general public.

 Resaca de la Palma State Park

-Site of the historical Battle of Resaca de la Palma early in the Mexican–American War, the park features 1200 acre of native semi-tropical brushland.
+The Resaca de la Palma State Park, site of the historical Battle of Resaca de la Palma early in the Mexican–American War, the park features 1200 acre of native semi-tropical brushland.
 There are many opportunities for guided wildlife viewing, including an interpretive "Nature Tram Tour", as well as hiking and biking trails.